zlatozar/study-paip/reference/Readme.md

 (**get** _symbol_ _indicator_ _default*_) => value

+_In Lisp, every symbol has a property list._ Property lists provide basically the same facilities as association lists and hash tables: You can store a value in a property list under a given key (called an indicator), and later look things up in the property list by supplying the indicator.
+Property lists are organized as lists of alternating indicators and values, like this: ```(ind-1 val-1 ind2-2 val-2 ...)```

 _Note that there is no way to distinguish an absent property from one whose value is default._

 The GET function retrieves a property of a symbol given the indicator.
 SETF understands